TheCandidStartup/TheCandidStartup.github.io/_drafts/publish_api_documentation.md

 }
 ```

 The rest of the plugin is focused on adding more information to the footer.
 I added the TypeDoc version (why not?).
 The other options add additional lines to the footer, increasing the size, which then breaks the layout.
-Main content is too big which results in a scroll bar being added to the page.
-Same thing happens with base TypeDoc option that adds arbitrary text to the footer.
+It makes the main content too big, which results in a scroll bar being added to the page.
+The same thing happens with the existing TypeDoc option that adds arbitrary text to the footer.

-Not useful enough to lose page space to the footer.
-Certainly not worth fiddling with the custom stylesheet again
+The extra information isn't useful enough to lose page space to the footer.
+It's certainly not worth fiddling with the custom stylesheet again.

-## TypeDoc Coverage Plugin
+# TypeDoc Coverage Plugin

+I couldn't resist adding one more plugin.

 ```
 % npm install -D typedoc-plugin-coverage